The most recent estimates from the US Geological Survey show that Mexico took the top spot for silver production in 2017.

 Knowing which countries produce the most silver can help investors understand the logic behind the exploration and development decisions that companies make.
-For example, high production in a particular country might indicate mining-friendly laws or high-grade ore deposits.

 Mine production: 5,600 MT

-Mine production: 4,100 MT
+Mine production: 4,500 MT

-The majority of Peru’s silver comes from the Antamina mine in Northern Peru.
-The mine is a joint venture between BHP Billiton (ASX:BHP,NYSE:BHP,LSE:BLT), Glencore (LSE:GLEN), Teck Resources (TSX:TCK.B) and Mitsubishi (TSE:8058).
+The majority of Peru’s silver production comes from the Antamina mine in Northern Peru.
+The mine is a joint venture between BHP Billiton (ASX:BHP,NYSE:BHP,LSE:BLT), Glencore (LSE:GLEN), Teck Resources (TSX:TCK.B,NYSE:TECK) and Mitsubishi (TSE:8058).
 While the mine produces more silver than any other in the country, it is primarily a copper mine, and silver is produced as a by-product.

-Mine production: 3,600 MT
+Mine production: 2,500 MT

-Mine production: 1,500 MT
+Mine production: 1,600 MT

 Mine production: 1,400 MT

-Mine production: 1,300 MT
+Mine production: 1,200 MT

 10. United States

-Mine production 1,100 MT
+Mine production 1,020 MT

-In 2016, the US produced 1,100 MT of silver from three dedicated silver mines and 37 base and precious metals mines.
-Its production sank from 1,190 MT in 2015.
-Alaska and Nevada produce more silver than the nation’s other states, and the largest US-based primary silver producer is Coeur Mining (NYSE:CDE).
+The largest US-based primary silver producer is Coeur Mining (NYSE:CDE).
 Coeur’s US projects are not silver focused, but the company does operate silver mines in South America and Australia.

 This is an updated version of an article originally published by the Investing News Network in 2015.

-Securities Disclosure: I, Sivansh Padhy, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Amanda Kay, hold no direct investment interest in any company mentioned in this article.